vieux/docker/docs/sources/userguide/dockerlinks.md

 > example, we could have multiple web containers attached to our `db`
 > container.

+If you restart the parent container, the linked child containers `/etc/hosts` files will be automatically updated with the parent container's new IP addres, allowing linked communication to continue.

+    $ sudo docker restart db
+    root@aed84ee21bde:/opt/webapp# cat /etc/hosts
+    172.17.0.7  aed84ee21bde
+    . . .
+    172.17.0.9  db

 # Next step

 Now we know how to link Docker containers together the next step is